First Time User? Sign Up Now

 Stage IV is divided into stages IVA1, IVA2, and IVB as follows:

-Recurrent mycosis fungoides and Sézary syndrome are cancers that have recurred (come back) after they have been treated.
-The cancer may come back in the skin or in other parts of the body.
+Mycosis fungoides and Sézary syndrome may come back in the skin or in other parts of the body, such as the spleen or liver.

 There are different types of treatment for patients with mycosis fungoides and Sézary syndrome cancer.